 - If any of your advisees receive “U” grades, ask them to make an appointment with you to discuss their strategies for improving their performance.
 They should also meet with the faculty member/s who assigned the “U” grade(s).

-- It may be necessary for a student to consider using a course withdrawal to salvage his/her semester.
+- It may be necessary for a student to consider using a course withdrawal to salvage their semester.
 (Remember, students have only 2 discretionary course withdrawals to use and must petition the Academic Standards Committee for any additional ones.)

 "Early Excellence" Identification

 - Mid-way through the fall semester, we will contact you for “early excellence” identification.
 You will be invited to send us the names of two or three students in your seminar who are particularly promising, articulate, academically talented, and/or think beyond the obvious.
 We will want to work with you to support and guide these students into appropriate opportunities for engagement.
+Although we recognize that your recommendations will be preliminary, in recent years, faculty have proven extremely adept at recognizing promising students—a significant majority of whom earn Dean's List honors by reaching the top 20% of the class.

 December Seminar Wrap-up